 As a biological species, humans are billions of individual organisms; as a biological kingdom, we are a single organism.

 Pipes, wires, roads, televisions, computers, and cellphones are inanimate objects, serving the everyday needs of individual humans without a living presence of their own.
 But in their service to humanity, they create an economic, political, and spiritual interdependence that transcends the life of individual humans.
-Technology becomes biology.
-The most rapidly evolving feature of the new kingdom is human consciousness: as we stare into the pixel screen, we look into space beyond our separate bodies – we become larger than our separate selves.
+Technology is biology.
+The most rapidly evolving feature of the new kingdom is human consciousness: as we stare into the pixel screen, we look into space beyond our separate bodies – we become larger than our separate conscious selves.

 The kingdom will not live without its soul.